-(i) During the year ending September 30, 2012, the Company acquired an additional 93.2% of the shares held by the minority shareholders of Miljobil for nominal consideration, resulting in total holdings of 99.6% as at September 30, 2012.
+During the period August 30, 2012 to September 30, 2012, the Company acquired an additional 93.2% of the shares held by the minority shareholders of Miljobil for nominal consideration, resulting in total holdings of 99.6% as at September 30, 2012.
+The incremental investment in Miljobil was accounted for as a step acquisition which requires that we re-measure the pre-existing investment in Miljobil at fair value and recognize any losses in income.

 The purchase price was comprised of the following: